bigebesikci/volo-blogs/abpcommercial-getapp-badge-announcement.md

-<h1>ABP Commercial as GetApp's Application Development Category Leader</h1>
+<h1>ABP Commercial- 2022 GetApp Application Development Category Leader</h1>
 <center> <a href="https://www.getapp.com/development-tools-software/application-development/category-leaders/"> <img border="0" src="https://capterra.s3.amazonaws.com/assets/images/gdm-badges/GA_Badge_CategoryLeaders_2022_FullColor.png" width="200" /> </a> </center>
 <p>We are excited to announce that <a href="https://www.getapp.com/development-tools-software/a/abp-commercial/">ABP Commercial on GetApp</a> has been selected as one of the Application Development Category Leader in 2022!</p>